josdejong/mathjs/README.md

 ## Extend

-The library can easily be extended with functions and variables using the `import` method.
-The method `import` accepts a filename or an object with functions and variables.
+The library can easily be extended with functions and variables using the `import` function.
+The function `import` accepts a filename or an object with functions and variables.

 ```js